karolba/sysadmin-troubleshooting-guide/chapter1-strace/task4-strace-curl.md

 ## 2. Filtering out memory-management related syscalls

-Add the `-e trace='!memory'` argument to strace to get rid of memory-related syscalls from the outputs.
+Add the `--trace='!memory'` argument to strace to get rid of memory-related syscalls from the outputs.
 Observe how the log becomes less cluttered!

 ## 3. Keeping track of file descriptors